Xandromus/hogwarts-express/README.md

 Utilizing the Firebase real time web database, this app uses 3 of the 4 basic functions of persistent storage (CRUD):

 - Create -- create and add information to the database
-- Read -- read this information and render to html
+- Read -- read this information and render it to html
 - Delete -- remove the information from the database

 See below for information regarding updating database information.

 ## Areas for Future Development

-The information for 'Next Arrival' and 'Minutes Away' update with a page refresh, but this information does not automatically update every minute without the refresh.
-There is also currently no way for the user to update the train information on the front end after it has been entered.
+The information for 'Next Arrival' and 'Minutes Away' updates with a page refresh, but this information does not automatically update every minute without the refresh.
+There is also currently no way for the user to change the train information on the front end after it has been entered.
 Both of these areas would be integrated in future development on this project.

 ## Built With